syedwshah/RNCoreML/README.md

 # RNCoreML

+Take a picture from your phone or select one from your gallery, then let the app classify it!

 To use all the features you will most likely need to run this on a physical device.

 If you need help running on a physical device, please refer to